williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 -->

-For information how to set-up your application to use this flow, see [Implement the Resource Owner Password Flow](/authentication-guide/implementing-authentication/password).
+For information how to set up your application to use this flow, see [Implement the Resource Owner Password Flow](/authentication-guide/implementing-authentication/password).

 ### Client Credentials Flow